shiva1-1/Merkel-Tree-DA/README.md

 ## Architecture
 <img src="https://ik.imagekit.io/cl22iiharm/image_cOTfhd3xb.png?ik-sdk-version=javascript-1.4.3&updatedAt=1651082560519" >
+In this image, we see an input of data broken up into blocks labeled TX1 though TX4.
+Each of these blocks are hashed using some hash function.
+Then each pair of nodes are recursively hashed until we reach the root node, which is a hash of all nodes below it.

+Benefits and Protocol

 ## Algorithm
 Basically, Merkle trees are data structure trees where the non-leaf node is defined as a hash value of its respective child nodes.
 This also means that the Merkle tree is inverted down where the leaf nodes are the lowest node.